gibbonweb/iceberg/readme.md

 	class PostGenerateHook extends AbstractShellHook {

+		/* This is the path in which the hook commands will be run.   */ /* Iceberg will chdir() into this before running the scripts. */ /
 		protected static $path = "";

-		// The command you want to run protected static $command = "mkdir example";
+		/* This is the command you will want to run.                  */ /* Note that this can also be an array of (strings) commands. */ protected static $command = "mkdir example";

-		// Note that you can also set an array of commands to be run, such as
-		//     protected static $command = array("mkdir example", "mkdir example2");
-		// These will be run in order

 		public static function prepare($posts) {
-			// Anything that should be run before the actual shell hook is run.
+			/* This function will be called before the actual command is run. */ /* The $posts param is an array containing all the posts.         */ }
-			// In this case, we're setting the path where the shell hook should be run.
-			// I'm too lazy to try and figure out the relative path, so why not make it absolute? static::$path = ROOT_DIR."output";

 	}

-	}

-or, for a pure-PHP hook;
+Another example, this time for a code hook:

 	lib/hook/PreGenerateHook.php